Pre-Licensing Training Period

 Orientation Training (3 hours)

-This orientation provides the information you need to apply for a home study with Children’s Administration.
+This orientation provides the information you need to apply for a home study with Department of Children, Youth, and Families.
 This is the first step in the licensing process.

 - Attend an orientation class in person.
 You will be given a licensing application packet and have the chance to ask questions of a Division of Licensed Resources (DLR) State Licensor.
 For a list of classes in your area, click here.

-Please check with your local DLR office, as some areas require you to attend a combined orientation and PRIDE training class.
+Please check with your local DLR office, as some areas require you to attend a combined orientation and CCT class.

 Caregiver Core Training (24 hours)